Humidifiers by Iceberg Heating & Cooling

 How often should the pads of the humidifier be replaced?

 Most evaporative cool moisture humidifiers use replaceable wick filters, and these should be changed every two months on average.
 Most wick filters are coated with a special antimicrobial coating designed to slow the growth of mold on the filter.
 Warm moisture humidifiers do not use wick filters at all.
 Some models use an optional mineral absorption pad, which collects the mineral deposits left behind by the heated water.
 These typically last for 2-3 weeks and are very inexpensive to replace.
-Most ultrasonic humidifiers use demineralization cartridges, which help reduce mineral deposits found in tap water, which can exit the humidifier in the form of white dust.
+Most ultrasonic humidifiers use demineralization cartridges, which help reduce mineral deposits found in tap water that can exit the humidifier in the form of white dust.

 How should I set my humidifier control?

 Finding the right setting and control level for your humidifier can be challenging.
 Many newer humidifiers include advanced digital controls with programmable timers.
 Timers allow you to program operation to begin at a certain time and shut off at a certain time to save energy and ensure that the unit runs only when needed in your home.
 Some humidifiers may include a countdown timer instead of a fully programmable timer.
 Countdown timers allow you to program a shutoff time if the humidifier is already running.
 Either option gives you more control over when your humidifier is operating.
-If you have more questions, feel free to give us a call.